Thousands of cars form lines to collect food in Texas - KVIA

 Thousands of cars form lines to collect food in Texas

-DALLAS, Texas — Thousands of people lined up for groceries at a food bank distribution event in Dallas this weekend, with organizers saying the Covid-19 pandemic has increased need in the city.
+Thousands of people lined up for groceries at a food bank distribution event in Dallas, Texas, this weekend, with organizers saying the Covid-19 pandemic has increased need in the city.

 North Texas Food Bank (NTFB) distributed more than 600,000 pounds of food for about 25,000 people on Saturday, according to spokeswoman Anna Kuruan.
 There were 7,280 turkeys distributed to families, Kuruan told CNN.